abdo3a/PcGs_finder/README.md

 #requirments

-- PcGs-finder needs to download the domain data base (GB) and eggnog database(). to avoid downloading the databases everytime you using the pipline we recommend to use the same outfolder which the databases were downloaded for the first time.
+- PcGs-finder needs to download the domain data base (3.0 GB) and eggnog database(37.0 GB). to avoid downloading the databases everytime you using the pipline we recommend to use the same outfolder which the databases were downloaded for the first time.

 - PcGs-finder uses python => 3 and the following librieries must be avaliable in your system.
 1- pip3 install os-sys